te-ce/instautomate/README.md

 - Unfollow users that don't follow us back.
 Will not unfollow any users that we recently followed.
 - Unfollow auto followed users (also those following us back) after a certain number of days.
 - The code automatically prevents breaching 100 follow/unfollows per hour or 700 per 24hr, to prevent bans.
 This can be configured.
+- Have different configs for different accounts and run them in parallel.

 # Tips

 Run this on a machine with a non-cloud IP to avoid being banned

+# FAQ

+- How to run the bot with a different config?
+  - Duplicate the [default folder](config/default) and name it `config/your-config-name`.
+  - Adjust the options in the `options.ts` file.
+  - Run the bot with `npm run start your-config-name`.
+  - This is also how you can have different accounts and configs and run them in parallel.

 # Troubleshooting